isomerpages/mse-zerowaste/_zero-waste/0_singapore.md

 ### How will we achieve our Zero Waste vision?

 Singapore will adopt a circular economy approach to sustainable waste and resource management.
-We will strive to close the waste loop, just like how we have closed the water loop by recycling waste endlessly.
+We will strive to close the waste loop, just like how we have closed the water loop by recycling water endlessly.

 Some of the initiatives that we will be implementing include: